andriesfilmer/pim/README.md

 * Contacts (Add unlimited Phonenumbers, Companies, Relations, E-mailaddresses, Websites, Addresses)
 * Bookmarks (With tags and notes)

-Take a look on the [PIM.center](http://pim.center) for more features.
+Take a look on the [pim.filmer.net](http://pim.filmer.net) for more features.

 ## Dependencies

-You need npm, nodejs and mongodb (default install will do)
+You need npm, nodejs and mysql/mariadb (default install will do)

 ## Install